xieyuheng/inner/source/_posts/person/martin-löf/on-the-meanings-of-the-logical-constants-and-the-justification-of-logical-laws.md

 > A proof is what makes a judgement evident.

 - **[Xie]**
-  Maybe we want to say that evident's type is judgement -- `evident : judgement`, but membership itself is a judgement in Martin-Löf's theory.
+  Maybe we want to say that evidence's type is judgement -- `evidence : judgement`, but membership itself is a judgement in Martin-Löf's theory.

 - **[Xie]**